antonislilis/roadcubeApi/README.md

 # RoadCube Store Api

 Some instructions on how to use this Api created by Antonis Lilis.

+Api is created in Laravel 9 framework and postgreSQL database.

 # Summary

 ## Exercise Features